KEY TAKEAWAYS

-If you’ve done your preliminary research and you’re ready to explore if an IFA is right for you, read this article to find out how to get started, what you will need, and what to expect.
+If you have done some preliminary research and want to explore whether an IFA is right for you, then this article will help you learn how to get started, what you’ll need, and what to expect.

-How to set up an immediate financing arrangement?
+Steps to set up an immediate financing arrangement in Canada

 To start an immediate financing arrangement, follow these steps: